m3db/m3/docs/architecture/storage.md

 In the diagram above you can see that the data file stores compressed blocks for a given shard / block start combination.
 The index file (which is sorted by ID and thus can be binary searched or scanned) can be used to find the offset of a specific ID.

-Fileset files will be kept for every shard / block start combination that is within the retention period.
+FileSet files will be kept for every shard / block start combination that is within the retention period.
 Once the files fall out of the period defined in the configurable namespace retention period they will be deleted.